HOTELS Shipwreck Lodge – Dunes And Skeletons In Namibia

 The lodge is nestled between the spectacular dunes and the Atlantic Ocean shore.
-There are ten shipwreck-shaped cabins, eight twin and double, and two-family eco-friendly suites running on solar power.
-They are equipped with a wood-burning stove and plushy blankets for the chilly desert nights.
+It has ten shipwreck-shaped cabins, eight twin and double cabins, and two family eco-friendly suites running on solar power.
+Each cabin is equipped with a wood-burning stove and plushy blankets for chilly desert nights.
 The cabins have wooden decks where you can admire the harsh beauty of the Namibian desert.

 Get acquainted with the seal colony in the Möwe Bay on your way to Shipwreck Lodge with one of our guides.
-You can take part in the quad bike activity and explore the dune of the Skeleton Coast National Park.
+You can participate in the quad bike activity and explore the Skeleton Coast National Park dune.
 Perhaps join an excursion to discover the shipwrecks on the coast or wonder at the Clay Castles when you drive up the Hoarusib River.
 How about sandboarding?
 The summer version of snowboarding is a thrilling ride down the epic dunes of the desert.

 Photo by Martin Harvey